 Social video content generates 1200% more shares than text and images.
 Our brains are historically programmed to perceive and retain visual content better than written words.

 With the traditional content formats like text, users perceive your message on the contextual level, which requires significant efforts.
-Face filters are all about the camera, selfies and visual perception — a perfect blend for social networks.
+Augmented Reality face filters are all about the camera, selfies and visual perception — a perfect blend for social networks.

 Case in point #1: TikTok, a video social network, uses camera face filters as part of its video editor giving users intuitive tools to generate content and share their creativity.
 Being keen on self-expression, TikTok users produce and share content way more willingly while the old-school social networks like Facebook have been seeing 29.49% decrease in user original content.